CWanamaker enjoys reading, writing, and learning about the world around us.

 Themes: Linkages Between Technology and Modern Political Systems

-Steven Johnson, makes a strong case for improving technological innovation by essentially replacing the traditional inefficient system of patents with a system of awarding prizes to inventors that solve problems while also making the solution available to the public for immediate use.
-Evidence is given to support the prize-giving model of stimulating innovation and the author even provides a historical look at how the Royal Society of London used this technique to make innovation possible.
-As far as innovation is concerned, Johnson shows that a good idea can come from anyone (or using the network terminology, any node) and that the traditional patent system impedes innovation because it is centralized and highly inefficient.
+Steven Johnson makes a strong case for improving technological innovation by essentially replacing the traditional inefficient system of patents with a system of awarding prizes to inventors that solve problems while also making the solution available to the public for immediate use.
+Evidence is given to support the prize-giving model of stimulating innovation, and the author even provides a historical look at how the Royal Society of London used this technique to make innovation possible.
+Regarding innovation, Johnson shows that a good idea can come from anyone (or, using the network terminology, any node) and that the traditional patent system impedes innovation because it is centralized and highly inefficient.

-Another one of Johnson's Conclusions is how government operations could be much more efficient and effective if it adopted a peer-to-peer structure.
+Another one of Johnson's conclusions is how government operations could be much more efficient and effective if they adopted a peer-to-peer structure.
 He gives examples of some communities in South America who have adopted this form of government and how much better their society has become by doing so.
-It is noted here that peer-to-peer systems are the most efficient network structure and that it has a virtually no chance of failure.
-This is because there is no central hub that could fail and the only way to stop the system is to destroy every link and hub within it.
-Basically the book concludes that a government structured just like the Internet would bring back the power to the people.
+It is noted here that peer-to-peer systems are the most efficient network structure and that it has virtually no chance of failure.
+This is because no central hub could fail, and the only way to stop the system is to destroy every link and hub within it.
+Basically, the book concludes that a government structured just like the Internet would bring back the power to the people.

 Underneath the major theme of technological networks is the connection between these structures and the political systems of today.
 As I've already mentioned, the author discusses a variety of governments, how they are structured, and then how "good" they are at serving the people.
 Furthermore, it is implied that not only does this technology serve as the basis of comparison, but it also serves as the infrastructure needed to change our form of government from a decentralized one to a peer-to-peer structure.